-Programme 3: Promoting Sexual and Reproductive Health Services and Rights and Maternal and Child Health (AoGD: Sexual and Reproductive Health & Rights)
+Programme 3: Promoting Sexual and Reproductive Health Rights and Services (AoGD: Sexual and Reproductive Health & Rights)

-Objective: To ensure all adolescent girls, adolescent boys, young women and young men from disadvantaged families make informed decisions and choices on their health, and well-being and have improved access to quality healthcare services provided by the government.
+Objective: To ensure all adolescent girls, adolescent boys, young women and young men from disadvantaged families make informed decisions and choices on their health, and well-being and have improved access to quality health care services provided by the government.

 Theory of Change: The approach will focus on enabling girls, boys, adolescents and youth to realise their right to make informed choices about their body and have control over their sexual and reproductive health.
 Girls and boys will be actively engaged and their capacities will be built to influence social and gender norms in their favour, and strengthen community systems and government policies to create an enabling environment for improved sexual and reproductive health including menstrual health.
-In addition, the programme will focus on strengthening maternal and child health services and prevention and treatment of HIV/AIDS through community-based strengthening of services with a focus on hard-to-reach populations and ensuring last-mile delivery.
+In addition, the programme will focus on strengthening prevention and treatment of HIV/AIDS through community based strengthening of services with a focus on hard-to reach populations and ensuring last mile delivery.
 Influencing activities will focus on strengthening existing government health systems.

 - 1. Girls and boys,

-- 2. Adolescent girls and boys (10-18 Years),
+- 2. Adolescent girls and boys (10-18 Years).

 - 3. Young women and men (19-24 Years)

-Target groups: Girls, boys, young women and young men, Parents and caregivers including fathers, mother-in-laws, Frontline workers, Local self-governance representative, CBOs, Religious leader, Media, Government duty bearers and policy makers.
+Target groups: Girls, boys, young women and young men, Parents and care givers including fathers, mother-in-laws, Frontline workers, Local self-governance representative, CBOs, Religious leader, Media, Government duty bearers and policy makers.

-Contribution to SDGs: Our program and influencing work on this programme and MCH will directly contribute to the SDG targets 2.2, 3.1, 3.2, 3.3, 3.7, 5.6, 6.1, 6.2.
+Contribution to SDGs: Our program and influencing work on this programme will directly contribute to the SDG targets 3.3, 3.7, 5.6.
+Estimated number of girls & young women: